 God tells the people to look around them and remember how things were before this day.
 He had removed His hand of blessing from them and so they struggled to survive on their own.
 It is much the same with us before we come to accept the gift of salvation through Jesus Christ.
 We struggle and struggle to get through the day on our own as God is waiting for us to call on Him.

-'From this day on, from this twenty-fourth day of the ninth month, give careful thought to the day when the foundation of the Lord's temple was laid.
-Give careful thought: Is there yet any seed left in the barn?
-Until now, the vine and the fig tree, the pomegranate and the olive tree have not borne fruit.
-From this day on I will bless you.'
+'So please keep this in mind, from this day on, from the twenty-fourth day of the ninth month, from the day the foundation of ADONAI's temple was laid, consider this: there's no longer any seed in the barn, is there? and the vine, fig tree, pomegranate tree and olive tree have produced nothing yet, right?
+However, from this day on, I will bless you.'"

 The twenty-fourth day of the ninth month (in this Jewish calendar) is what we call Christmas Eve (December 24th).
 The prophet delivered this message to the exiles who were in Jerusalem but it is a beautiful promise to all men of the coming of Jesus Christ.
 God tells the people to look around them and see that there is nothing stored up from their own efforts but promises to bless them from this day forward.
 This is a picture of the fact that we cannot be saved by our own efforts but only through faith in Jesus Christ.
 We are truly blessed with a beautiful new home through Him.